MooersLab/writing-progress-2024-25/README.md

 ## Observations

 1. Limit the tracking to those projects that you are committed to finishing in the next two years.
-The purpose of this tool is sustain your commitment to finishing this projects, not necessarily to document your effort.
+The purpose of this tool is sustain your commitment to finishing these projects, not necessarily to document your effort.
 You can use a writing log for that purpose (see [Writing Log templates](https://github.com/MooersLab#writing-log-for-planning-manuscripts)).
 2. Use integers to name the sheets to save space.
 Map the project number to the project name in the project sheet.
 3. The optimal column width for the projects columns on the `min_day` and `word_da`y sheets is 45 points when using four digit project numbers.
 4. Up to 30 projects can be viewed at once without scrolling horizontally.
-You could always move some of the rightmost project columns on  `min_day` and `word_day` sheet to the right of the bar plots to keep the bar plots in view without needing to scroll to the right.
+You could always move some of the rightmost project columns on  `min_day` and `word_day` sheet to the right of the bar plots to keep the bar plots in view without needing to scroll to the right or you can zoom out further.